Molecular Biosciences and Biotechnology, BS

 Students gain valuable, resume-enhancing experience when studying abroad.
 Students majoring in molecular biosciences and biotechnology can expand their knowledge of how science impacts society in a variety of cultures and how technology and culture intertwine across the globe.

-With more than 300 programs available, studying abroad allows students to tailor their experience to their specific interests and skill sets.
+With more than 300 programs available, studying abroad enables students to tailor their experience to their specific interests and skill sets.
 The College of Liberal Arts and Sciences recommends these study abroad programs for students majoring in molecular biosciences and biotechnology.

 Program Contact Information